gecholabs/quickstart/ch0-getting-started.md

 ## 1**\) Package Manager \(Homebrew\)**

 Linux remains my favorite OS.
 Almost every website you visit is run by a Linux-flavored server.
 One of the best features of Linux are the package managers.
-Think of a package as being an “application” or “program that you install, that can range from a full text editor \(atom\) or scripting language \(e.g. Python\) to a helper script that auto-completes code for you.
+Think of a package as being an “application” or “program" that you install, that can range from a full text editor \(atom\) or scripting language \(e.g. Python\) to a helper script that auto-completes code for you.

 The benefit of package managers is that if you can keep your code separate from your operating system \(OS\) and other software.
 Otherwise, as you install stuff you could clobber your machine settings, slow things down, or introduce error to other projects due to dependency issues.
 A package manager keeps software installations separate.
 For example, by default, software installed by Homebrew is put in the folder /usr/local/cellar.